bloominstituteoftechnology/Intro-to-C/README.md

 # Introduction to the C Programming Language

-Welcome to your first C lab!
+Welcome to your first C sprint!

 The two main goals of this sprint are as follows.
 The first goal is to give students the experience of learning a different programming language.
 This is